tim1mw/autoview-moodle-activity/autoview/readme.txt

 PHP 4
 -----

-PHP 4 is no longer supported by AutoView.
-We do not intend to remove code which supports PHP 4 in AutoView or deliberately break PHP 4 support, however, we are not testing with PHP 4 so it is likely that incompatible code will creep in over time.
+PHP 4 is no longer supported by AutoView, some functions may no longer work on servers with PHP 4.

 PHP 4 is considered obsolete by php.org and no longer receives vital security updates, so if you are still using PHP 4, you should upgrade as a matter of urgency.